variantstudios/compasshighschool.org/index.md

   content_html: >-
     <p><strong>OPEN ENROLLMENT ENDS JANUARY 19!
 Use our easy enrollment form on
     the website to enroll your child(ren) today.
 Students entering 6th-10th grade are eligible.
-If we have more than 185 students enrolled, we may have to conduct a lottery on January 22.
 If your child(ren) are enrolled through our website, we will call you on January 19 to ask you register to officially claim your space.
 We will email you the registration form at that time.</strong></p><p><strong>PARENT INFORMATION MEETING:</strong> Thursday,
     February 22, 2018 at the Downtown Poudre River Public Library from 6:30-8p.&nbsp;<em>Kids are always welcome, but we will not have a separate